Peter-Pander/fizzlesticks-stock-tracker-3000/README.md

 # ✨ Fizzlestick's Stock Tracker 3000 🔮✨

-Fizzlestick's Stock Tracker 3000 is a modern inventory management application built on a MERN stack foundation.
+Fizzlestick's Stock Tracker 3000 is an inventory management application built on a MERN stack foundation.
 It provides small business owners, shop managers, and product-based teams with an intuitive interface to manage stock, track low inventory, and update product details quickly.
 The app includes user accounts, image uploads, real-time feedback, and customizable inventory settings for a seamless experience across desktop and mobile.

 ## 🚀 Getting Started